ecstatic-nobel/OSweep/README.md

 | greyNoise feed
 ```
 3. Switch to the **GreyNoise** dashboard in the OSweep™ app.
-4. Add the list of IOCs to the 'Domain, IP (+)' textbox.
+4. Add the list of IOCs to the 'Domain, IP, Scanner Name (+)' textbox.
 5. Select whether the results will be grouped and how from the dropdowns.
 6. Click 'Submit'.